avsa242/ina219-spin/README.md

 * Read bus voltage
 * Read power measured by the chip
 * Read current measured by the chip
-* Set a calibration value
+* Set current reading calibration

 ## Requirements